-Gold is a very valuable and highly sought-after precious metal.
+Gold — a very valuable and highly sought-after precious metal.

 It is a well-known fact that gold is extremely prized for its brilliance and value, and its resistance to corrosion.

-Gold is an intensely desirable treasure, and is sought after by many throughout the world.
+Gold is an intensely desirable treasure, and is sought by many throughout the world.

-For example, the prophet Job said that God’s wisdom is more valuable than gold.
-King David declared Yahuwah’s Words to be better than thousands of gold.
-These men were discerning of what a true treasure is!
+For example, the prophet Job said that God’s wisdom is more valuable than gold: It [God’s wisdom] cannot be gotten for gold, neither shall silver be weighed for the price thereof (Job 28:15).
+King David declared Yahuwah’s Words are better than thousands of gold: The law [the Torah] of Your mouth is better unto me than thousands of gold and silver (Psalms 119:72).
+Both David and Job were discerning of what a true treasure is!

 God gave these men a revelation of the beauty and purity of the Word of God.
 They learned that God’s Word is to be earnestly desired more than fine gold.
-These men were eager for heaven’s eternal and glorious riches, so they concentrated on gathering the treasures of God’s Word.
+They were eager for heaven’s eternal and glorious riches, so they concentrated on gathering the treasures of God’s Word.

 Yahuwah Elohim urges us all to seek His Word as if we were seeking for “hidden treasures.”
 The wise-hearted will go to great effort to seek the enduring and incorruptible treasure of God’s Word.
 The wise and humble recognize the priceless value of this treasure, and are certain of its reward — Ever-Lasting Life!